 - How often should I wash my bathroom mats?

-- How often should you change your bathroom mat?
+- How often should you replace your bathroom mats?

 Can I wash my bath mat in the washing machine?